dapplapp/dappl/README.md

 What is PPLSWG?
 ----------------

-Peoples World Group Oficial points (tokens) - simple and modern way to keep your intellectual property
+Peoples World Group oficial points -
+PPLSWG is simple and modern way to keep your intellectual property

 More info:
 https://t.me/pplswg